ג

 Everyone remembers the story of Goliath, the giant David killed.
 Giants are mentioned several times in the scriptures.
 However, 3 times, they are mentioned in confrontations with the Israelites.
 The first instance, they were the offspring of the Sons of Elohim and Daughters of Men.
 The term, "Sons of Elohim" is applied to beings who were created directly from Elohim, like angels and archangels.
 These beings left their own habitation to come to earth because they saw and desired the earth women.
 These unions produced a race of giants, the Nephilim who wrecked havoc on the earth and grieved the Holy One.
 The earth was filled with violence, chaos and rebellion and thus was the reason Elohim wiped them all out with a great flood.
 Except of course, for the faithful Noah, his family and all life in the ark.
 (Genesis 6:4)

 The second time, giants are mentioned is in Numbers and Deuteronomy, as the descendants of the Anakim, which the 12 spies sighted in the Holy Land.
-Ten spies gave good reports, saying that the Israelites can conquer the land but two spies were afraid of the giants and spread bad reports among the community of Israelites, causing rebellion and dissension.
+Two spies gave good reports, saying that the Israelites can conquer the land but the other ten spies were afraid of the giants and spread bad reports among the community of Israelites, causing rebellion and dissension.
 As a result of their lack of faith, the Israelites were forced to endure 40 more years of wilderness until the older generations passed away.
 The Israelites were later able to conquer the land of the giants, Bashan and Argob, from King Og.
 (Deut.
 3:11).
 That portion of the land was given to one of the Israelite tribe, Manasheh.
 Joshua 11:22 There were no Anakim (giants) left in the land of the sons of Israel; only in Gaza, in Gath, and in Ashdod some remained.

 The story of Goliath is the third time that giants are mentioned in conflict with Israel.
 Goliath was a Philistine giant from Gath, a later remnant of those not killed by Joshua.
 He was 9 to 10 feet tall, he defied the God of the Israelite army, taunting, shouting and challenged them to fight him.
 The Israelite army was too terrified of him until young David shows up.
 As recorded in 1 Samuel 17: